apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

     |-- healthy
 ```

-So for each plant species we might have examples of diseased leaves or healthy
+For each plant species you might have examples of diseased leaves, healthy
 leaves or both.
-With this dataset we can formulate different classification
+With this dataset you can formulate different classification
-problems, for example we can create a multi-class classifier that determines the
+problems, for example you can create a multi-class classifier that determines
+the
-species of a plant based on the leaves, we can also create a binary classifier
+species of a plant based on the leaves, you can instead create a binary
+classifier
-that tells you whether the plant is healthy or diseased, finally we could create
+that tells you whether the plant is healthy or diseased, finally you can create
 a multi-class, multi-label classifier that tells you both: what species is a
-plant and whether is diseased or healthy.
-We will stick to the simplest
+plant and whether it is diseased or healthy.
+In this example you will stick to
+the simplest
 classification question, which is whether a plant is healthy or not.

-To do this, we need to manipulate the dataset in two ways.
-First we need to
+To do this, you need to manipulate the dataset in two ways.
+First you need to
-combine all images of healthy and diseased no matter the species and then we
+combine all images of healthy and diseased no matter the species and then you
-need to split the data in the train, validation and test sets.
+need to split the data into train, validation and test sets.
 We prepared a
-small utility code to get our dataset ready.
-Once we run that utility code on
+small utility code to get the dataset ready for you.
+Once you run that utility
+code on
-our data, because our structure will be already organized in folders, we can use
+the data, because the structure will be already organized in folders that
-the `ImageFolderDataset` class.
+contain the right
+images in each of the classes, you can use
+the `ImageFolderDataset` class to import the images from the file to MXNet.

 ```{.python .input}
 # Import all the necessary libraries to train